Volunteer Positions - Tour of the Hilltowns

 Registration Assistants (4 people):

-8:30-11:00: Sit behind a table and check racers in.
+8:00-12:30: Sit behind a table and check racers in.
 Most people will pre-reg, so it’s simple, but others will be signing up and paying for day-of.
 This is another good position for those who want to race- check out the competition and stay seated before your start!
 If you plan to race, be sure to indicate your field and start time when you respond, so we can be sure we have enough people.
 (No experience necessary.)
+There will be two shifts here.

 Driver stager (1 person):